urgi-anagen/TE_finder/README.md

 You can run by simply typing:

--if the image is localy downloaded, type:
+-if the image is localy downloaded, type for example :

 `$ singularity run te_finder2.29.sif blaster2.29 -h`

--if the image is remote, type:
+-if the image is remote, type for example :

-`$ singularity run library://hquesneville/default/te_finder:2.29 blaster2.29`
+`$ singularity run library://hquesneville/default/te_finder:2.29 blaster2.29 -h`